The Kervaire conjecture and the minimal complexity of surfaces: Introduction

-Our method also implies the following (to our best knowledge) new result, which works for an \emph{arbitrary} factor group $A$ but assumes the relator to be a proper power.
-Note that very few partial results about Conjecture \ref{conj: KL} works for an arbitrary factor group $A$. \begin{theoremA}[Theorem \ref{thm: proper power}] For any group $A$, the natural map $A\to H/\llangle w^m\rrangle$ induced by the inclusion $A\to H=A\star\Z$ is injective for any $w\in H$ with $p(w)=1$ and $m\ge2$. \end{theoremA}
+Applying Theorem \ref{thmA: malnormal HNN} to the free HNN extension $H=A\star \Z$, this recovers the following theorem of Klyachko--Lurye \cite{KlyachkoLurye}, which works for an \emph{arbitrary} free factor $A$ but assumes the relator to be a proper power compared to Theorem \ref{thmA: Klyachko}.
+Note that very few partial results about Conjecture \ref{conj: KL} works for an arbitrary free factor $A$. \begin{theoremA}[Klyachko--Lurye, Theorem \ref{thm: proper power}] For any group $A$, the natural map $A\to H/\llangle w^m\rrangle$ induced by the inclusion $A\to H=A\star\Z$ is injective for any $w\in H$ with $p(w)=1$ and $m\ge2$. \end{theoremA}